raq929/intro-to-react-hooks/README.md

 # Intro to hooks

 This app is meant to be used as a workshop for teaching react hooks.
-Worshop content is below, excercises can be done by running the app.
+Workshop content is below, excercises can be done by running the app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).